Get Free Solar Panel Quotes

 In most cases, people who own the flats will each pay their share.
 But if solar panels are being installed in social housing, they’ll often be financed by the local council.

-Funding is also available through government grants, such as ECO4 or through green loans from banks.
+Funding is also available through government grants, such as the ECO4 scheme or through green loans from banks.

-You can read more about current and previous solar panel grants through our guide: How to get UK grants and funding for solar panels
+You can read more about all the available current solar panel grants through our guide: How to get UK grants and funding for solar panels

-However, we usually recommend placing your solar panels on a south-facing roof, at an angle of between 20 and 50 degrees.
+We usually recommend placing your solar panels on a south-facing roof, at an angle of between 20 and 50 degrees instead.
 Your panels will then be exposed to more sunlight, which will generate more electricity for you.

 There isn’t an issue if your roof is flat or steeper than 50 degrees, however.
 You will just need to invest an additional mounting frame system that will angle them the right way – although this will likely increase the overall cost.